Cerulean warbler: Distribution and habitat

-Behaviour
+Behavior

 Feeding

 The cerulean warbler forages throughout the forest canopy, predominantly at middle to top layers.
 It hops from branch to branch, gleaning small soft-bodied insects from leaves and twigs.
 In the non-breeding season, it may also glean insects from flowers.
 Its preferred prey consists of butterfly and moth (lepidopteran larvae), though it supplements its diet with winged insects.
 In its non-breeding range, it preferentially forages on trees of the genus Inga.

 Foraging is vertically segregated; males tend to forage at somewhat higher elevations in the canopy than females.
 The difference in height average is about 2 m.
 They stay with mixed-species flocks as they forage, sharing spaces with species such as the American redstart (Setophaga ruticilla), Blackburnian warbler, and Tennessee warbler (Leiothlypis peregrina).
 The other species forage at different heights and substrates, preventing competition.
-At the high elevations and relatively sparser vegetation that the cerulean warbler prefers, the gleaning technique it uses is more effective than aerial maneouvreing.
+At the high elevations and relatively sparser vegetation that the cerulean warbler prefers, the gleaning technique it uses is more effective than aerial maneuvring.
 Foraging locations tend to be lower than nest placements.